issaz/signature-regime-detection/README.md

 # signature-regime-detection

-Code accompanying the paper "Pathwise methods for non-parametric online market regime detection and regime clustering for multidimensional and non-Markovian data", B. Horvath, Z. Issa, 2023.
+Code accompanying the paper "Non-parametric online market regime detection and regime clustering for multidimensional and path-dependent data structures", B. Horvath, Z. Issa, 2023.

 Code used to run the experiments found in Section 4 onwards can be found in the <code>notebooks</code> folder.

-In particular we direct the user to start at <code>4-online-regime-detection.ipynb</code>.
-Here, configuration variables are annotated.
+The repository is organized as follows:

+1) <code>data</code>: Folder for storage of pre-calculated data assets.
+These include simulated paths, MMD scores, and so on.
+2) <code>src</code>: Source code for the project.
+3) <code>notebooks</code>: Step-by-step guides outlining each of the experiments shown in the paper.
+Includes:
+   1) <code>4-online-regime-detection.ipynb</code>: Subsections 4.1, 4.2, 4.3, 4.4 from the paper
+   2) <code>4-higher-rank-mmd.ipynb</code>: Subsection 4.5
+   3) <code>4-detection-comparisons.ipynb</code>: Subsection 4.6
+   4) <code>4-non-markovian-detection.ipynb</code>: Subsection 4.7
+   5) <code>5-clustering-pathwise-regimes.ipynb</code>: Section 5
+   6) <code>6-real-data-experiments.ipynb</code>: Section 6

+Direct any questions to `zacharia.issa@kcl.ac.uk`.